pinterest/ktlint/documentation/snapshot/docs/rules/standard.md

 ## Type argument comment

-Disallows comments to be placed at certain locations inside a type argument (list).
-A KDoc is not allowed.
+Disallows comments to be placed at certain locations inside a type argument.

 === "[:material-heart:](#) Ktlint"